-A release from the year 1996 that gives a meaning to the name of Transmat sublabel – two fragile and long sound excursions that hover between ambient and trance.
-In fact, it’s pure and deep chord-driven Detroit techno like we know from John Beltran or Aril Brikha.
+A release from 1996 that feels like having baptised the Transmat sublabel – two fragile, extended sound excursions that hover between ambient and trance.
+In fact, it’s pure and deep chord-driven Detroit techno with dub motives, like we know from John Beltran or Aril Brikha.
 With only one difference: drum machines were not taken into the recording studio, although four grown-up British fellows behind the Digital Justice project wouldn’t have any trouble to carry the gear.

 But they coped perfectly without beats and created a 34-minute record that would easily qualify as a LP.
-The title track was first issued on Robs Records on 1994 but after Fragile release we haven’t heard much about the authors.
+The title track was first issued on Robs Records on 1994 and after the release on Fragile, we haven’t heard much about the authors.
 Current one is really a beautiful piece to remember.
 The type of music to be enjoyed during the sunrise on dewy meadows.